hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 aws: error: the following arguments are required: --queue-url
 ```

-To read a message from the queue we need a queue URL, but we have only an ARN.
-That's not a problem, we can compile one ourselves.
-URLs for the queues have the following format: `https://sqs.{region}.amazonaws.com/{accouunt}/{queue_name}`.
+To read a message from the queue, we need a queue URL, but we only have an ARN.
+That’s not a problem -- we can construct one ourselves.
+Queue URLs follow this format: `https://sqs.{region}.amazonaws.com/{account}/{queue_name}`.

 ```shell
 > aws sqs receive-message --queue-url https://sqs.us-east-1.amazonaws.com/092297851374/wiz-tbic-analytics-sqs-queue-ca7a1b2